Manchester: Government

-In 1885, Bradford, Harpurhey, Rusholme and parts of Moss Side and Withington townships became part of the City of Manchester.
-In 1889, the city became a county borough, as did many larger Lancashire towns, and therefore not governed by Lancashire County Council.
-Between 1890 and 1933, more areas were added to the city, which had been administered by Lancashire County Council, including former villages such as Burnage, Chorlton-cum-Hardy, Didsbury, Fallowfield, Levenshulme, Longsight, and Withington.
-In 1931, the Cheshire civil parishes of Baguley, Northenden and Northen Etchells from the south of the River Mersey were added.
-In 1974, by way of the Local Government Act 1972, the City of Manchester became a metropolitan district of the metropolitan county of Greater Manchester.
-That year, Ringway, the village where the Manchester Airport is located, was added to the city.

-In November 2014, it was announced that Greater Manchester would receive a directly elected mayor.
-The mayor would have fiscal control over health, transport, housing and police in the area.
-Andy Burnham was elected as the first Mayor of Greater Manchester in the 2017 election with 63% of the vote.
-He was re-elected in the 2021 and 2024 elections.
-As Mayor of Greater Manchester, Burnham is responsible for ten local authorities which form the Greater Manchester Combined Authority, with a budget of £2.6bn in 2024.
-Of this, £1.51bn is spent on policing and transport alone.
-The role of Mayor of Greater Manchester is the most powerful mayoral role in the country; he is the police and crime commissioner for Greater Manchester ex officio and is responsible for some housing, education, and welfare policies.
+In 2014, it was announced that Greater Manchester would have a directly elected mayor with fiscal control over health, transport, housing and police in ten local authorities which form the Greater Manchester Combined Authority.
+Andy Burnham, of the Labour and Co-operative Party, was elected as the first Mayor of Greater Manchester in the 2017 election, and was re-elected in 2021 and 2024.
+He resigned following his election to Parliament in 2026, and the current mayor of Greater Manchester is Bev Craig of the Labour and Co-operative Party, who was elected at the 2026 Greater Manchester mayoral by-election.

+The mayor of Greater Manchester oversees a budget of £2.6bn in 2024, including £1.51bn which is spent on policing and transport, making this the most powerful mayoral role in the country.
+Craig is the police and crime commissioner for Greater Manchester ex officio and is responsible for some housing, education, and welfare policies.

+Since May 2026 the Lord Mayor has been Shaukat Ali, replacing the outgoing Lord Mayor councillor Carmine Grimshaw.